joshmorel/joshmorel.ca_pelican_old/content/style-my-github-page.rst

 Applying the Theme
 ------------------

-Adding the theme is as simple as editing the **publishconf.py** file with the following line:
+Adding the theme is as simple as editing the **pelicanconf.py** file with the following lines:

+**UPDATE**: pelican-bootstrap3 has been upgraded to include internationalization, so two more lines are required in the settings file.

 .. code-block:: python

    THEME = 'pelican-bootstrap3'
+   PLUGINS = ['i18n_subsites', ]
+   JINJA_ENVIRONMENT = {'extensions': ['jinja2.ext.i18n']}

-Of course, replace ``pelican-bootstrap3`` with whatever theme you want to try out.
+Of course, replace ``pelican-bootstrap3`` with whatever theme you want to try out, checking for additional dependencies.

 Now build and serve your styled site as described in my `first article <{filename}/create-github-page.rst>`_.